NetworkManager YAML settings backend#

 .nmconnection file as they are.

-In cases where the connection type is not supported by Netplan the
+In cases where the connection type is not supported by Netplan, the system uses

-nm-devices network type will be used.
-The example below is an OpenVPN
+nm-devices network type.
+The example below is an OpenVPN client